Rome

 When we asked expats and global nomads about their social experiences in Rome, they replied:

 "Rome is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities to take part in.
 The city is also home to a diverse range of people, making it easy to meet new people and make friends.
-Whether you're looking for a night out on the town or a more relaxed evening, Rome has something for everyone," remarked one expat living in Rome.
+Whether you're looking for a night out on the town or a more relaxed evening, Rome has something for everyone," said one expat.

 What advice to expats in Rome have about housing?

 "When looking for housing in Rome, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as prices can vary significantly.
 Additionally, it is important to be aware of the local laws and regulations regarding renting and leasing.
 It is also recommended to visit the property in person before signing any contracts.
-Finally, it is important to be aware of the potential for noise and other disturbances in the area, as Rome can be quite noisy," commented one expat living in Rome, Italy.
+Finally, it is important to be aware of the potential for noise and other disturbances in the area, as Rome can be quite noisy," said one expat.

 What are medical services in Rome like?